-I was reading in Kiplinger personal finance today that in a turbulent market like it is today, with the economy on the verge of a recession and the housing market unstable, one of the best investments people can make are in so called “Sin Stocks”.
+I was reading in Kiplinger personal finance today that in a turbulent market like it is has been recently, with the economy on the verge of a recession and the housing market unstable, one of the best investments people can make are in so called “Sin Stocks”.

 Hard times won’t stop gamblers from betting, partygoers from drinking and smokers from puffing.
 In fact, economic turbulence might give them even more reason to indulge.
 That makes so-called sin stocks, or shares of alcohol, gaming and tobacco companies, a safe bet as the U.S. economy slows.